hrutik016/POSIX-Multithreading-C-CPP-Linux/README.md

 # POSIX-Multithreading-C-CPP-Linux

-This repository showcases various **POSIX Multithreading** concepts and their implementations using **C and C++** on Linux systems.
-It is divided into two parts, covering fundamental and advanced topics to help you master multithreading.
+This repository demonstrates a wide range of **POSIX multithreading** concepts through hands-on examples in **C and C++ on Linux systems**.
+It's structured into two parts—**Foundations (Part A)** and **Advanced Concepts (Part B)**—to help you gain a solid and practical understanding of multithreading.

-The repository was developed as part of a **Udemy course on Multithreading**.
-If you'd like to explore the course, you can check it out [here](https://www.udemy.com/course/multithreading_parta).
+> 💡 This repository was built while following a comprehensive **Udemy course on Multithreading**.
+If you're interested, you can check out the course [here](#https://www.udemy.com/course/multithreading_parta/).

 ---

-## Repository Structure
+## 📂 Repository Structure

-### **Part A**
-This section focuses on the foundational aspects of multithreading with practical examples.
-Key topics include:
+### 🔹 Part A – Foundations of Multithreading

+This section introduces core concepts and provides simple, practical programs to get started.

+#### Key Topics:
 - **Thread Management**
-  - Creating and terminating threads, managing stack memory, and thread scheduling.
+  Creating threads, terminating them, managing thread stack memory, and understanding thread scheduling.

-- **Concurrency and Parallelism**
+- **Concurrency vs Parallelism**
-  - Differences between singularism, concurrency, and parallelism, with real-world examples.
+  Differences between singularism, concurrency, and parallelism with real-world analogies.

-- **Joinable and Detached Threads**
+- **Joinable vs Detached Threads**
-  - Concepts, implementation, and use cases, including a sample map-reduce program.
+  Implementation and use cases with practical examples like a map-reduce model.

 - **Inter-Thread Communication (ITC)**
-  - Understanding callbacks, notification chains, and a publisher-subscriber model.
+  Concepts such as callbacks, notification chains, and publisher-subscriber models.

 - **Thread Synchronization**
-  - Critical sections, mutex locking, and condition variables.
+  Managing shared resources using mutexes, condition variables, and critical sections.

-- **Classic Problems**
+- **Classic Synchronization Problems**
-  - Solutions for the producer-consumer problem and the dining philosopher problem.
+  Solutions for standard problems like:
+  - Producer-Consumer
+  - Dining Philosophers

 - **Semaphores**
-  - Basics, implementation, and differences from mutexes.
+  Basics, usage, and how they differ from mutexes.

-All these examples and programs are located in the **`Part-A`** folder.
+📁 All examples are available in the `Part-A/` directory.

 ---

-### **Part B**
-This section delves into advanced multithreading concepts and problem-solving techniques.
-Topics include:
+### 🔸 Part B – Advanced Multithreading Concepts

+Take your skills further with in-depth explorations and custom implementations.

+#### Topics Covered:
 - **Recursive Mutexes**
-  - When to use them and their implementation.
+  When and how to use them.

 - **Read-Write Locks**
-  - Benefits and custom implementation of read-write locks.
+  Advantages and custom implementation.

 - **Monitors**
-  - Using monitors for thread management and solving synchronization problems.
+  Using monitors to structure thread-safe operations.

-- **Assembly Line Model**
+- **Assembly Line Pattern**
-  - Designing multithreaded workflows.
+  Designing concurrent workflows for real-world applications.

 - **Deadlock Detection and Prevention**
-  - Strategies to identify and avoid deadlocks.
+  Techniques to identify and avoid deadlocks.

-- **Wait-Queue Model and Thread Pools**
+- **Wait Queues & Thread Pools**
-  - Implementing efficient multithreaded task management.
+  Efficient multithreading task management patterns.

+- **Bonus Concepts**
+  Including:
+  - Bounded Waiting
+  - Strong Semaphores
+  - Event Pair Synchronization

+📁 These examples can be found in the `Part-B/` directory.

 ---

-This section also includes unscheduled topics like bounded waiting, strong semaphores, and event pair synchronization, making it a complete reference for mastering multithreading.
-These examples are located in the **`Part-B`** folder.

-### Thank You For Visiting ❤️
+## 🙌 Thank You for Visiting!

-If you found this repository useful, please ⭐ the repository to show your support!
+If this project helped you understand POSIX multithreading better, consider ⭐ starring the repo to support the work!

-Explore the Udemy course on multithreading [here](https://www.udemy.com/course/multithreading_parta).
+> 🎓 Ready to go deeper?
+Explore the accompanying **Udemy course** [here](#https://www.udemy.com/course/multithreading_parta/).